tale-toul/OCP4baremetalIPI/Terraform/README.md

 $ terraform output baremetal_public_ip
 "4.83.45.254"
 ```
-The command to connect would be something like:
+The command to connect looks something like:
 ```
 $ ssh -i baremetal-ssh.priv ec2-user@4.83.45.254
 ```
-## Components created
+## Resources created

 The elements created are: